|

 I put most

 of my wrappers into transparent folios in files.
-I have now over 70 files
+I have now over 240

-( except extra large wrappers like Milka Millenium or 1kg wrapper by slovenian
+( except extra large chocolate wrappers like Milka Millenium or 1kg

 then alphabetically in order of the producer.